 This year we once again have £500 prize fund (kindly sponsored by Wienerworld) to be shared between the overall winner of the Young Musician competition (£250) and the Emunah Young Singer of the Year (£250).We are looking for talented young musicians and singers aged 8 – 18 to take part in this competition which is held in conjunction with the Jewish Chronicle, and sponsored by Wienerworld Ltd.

 To download an entry form click here.
 Full rules for the competition are available by clicking here.
 Any other questions – please call us on 020 8203 6066.
 To download the 2015 flier please click here.

 London Heats will be on Sunday 1st February 2015.
+Northern Heats will be on the evening of Tuesday 3rd February at the King David High School in Manchester.
 The Showcase Final Concert will be held on Sunday 1st March 2015 at the Royal Academy of Music.

 Please let anyone know who you think may be interested to enter – It’s a wonderful opportunity to make music and to ultimately raise funds to provide music therapy for vulnerable children in Israel at our residential children’s centres.
 To read more about how Emunah uses music therapy to help children please click here.

 Emunah in Israel operates a network of children’s homes, high schools, day care centres, therapy and counselling services and community centres helping disadvantaged children and families.

 We will once again present the Steven Isserlis Cup for the use of Music for Charitable Purposes – at our Showcase Concert.
 Please call 0208 203 6066 for more information on this special award.

 For photos and a report on last year’s competition, please click here.Read More